Loading course content...

 visibility: collapse;

-}When set to hidden, the element will become invisible, but the space it occupies will still be preserved.
+}When set to hidden, the element becomes invisible, but the space it previously occupied is still preserved.

 <div class="visible">Visible</div>